 Thus, my challenge as an artist doing this kind of work has been squarely defined by the late Master himself.
 I am the round peg trying to fit in the square hole of Western art and its commodification and overproduction.
-In the often gaudy non-narrative of post-Modernism, my work is a non-starter.
-My work represents to me at least, the final step in sculpture of meditative abstraction.
+On the local level, there is bound to be doubters as to the validity of my art.
+In the often gaudy, non-narrative of post-Modernism, my work is a non-starter.
+My work represents the final step in the sculpture of meditative abstraction.
 Scholars Rocks are not everybody's cup of Darjeeling.

 And, because they are intrinsically egoless, they will not usually be the topic of conversations at cocktail parties where real estate, and the usual array of talk dominates.

 Understand that wood is considered a rock in the context of the Chinese literati's scholars rocks.

 SCULPTOR HEROES IN HISTORY